publiccodenet/about/CONTRIBUTING.md

 ## International sanctions

-The Foundation for Public Code follows [EU law regarding international sanctions](https://sanctionsmap.eu/#/main).
+As a legal association in the Netherlands the Foundation for Public Code follows [EU law regarding international sanctions](https://sanctionsmap.eu/#/main).